ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 Zcash uses block difficulty thresholds in its difficulty adjustment calculations.
 (Block hashes are not used for difficulty adjustment.)

-TODO:
-  - check if zcashd truncates the MeanTarget before dividing by AveragingWindowTimespan (as well as after the division), and
-  - open a ticket to update the Zcash spec
+Note that `zcashd` truncates the `MeanTarget` after the mean calculation, and after dividing by `AveragingWindowTimespan`.
+But as long as there is no overflow, this is [equivalent to the single truncation of the final result] in the Zcash specification.
+However, Zebra should follow the order of operations in `zcashd`, because repeated divisions can't overflow.

+[equivalent to the single truncation of the final result]: https://math.stackexchange.com/questions/147771/rewriting-repeated-integer-division-with-multiplication

 #### Median timespan
 [median-timespan]: #median-timespan